Rules for Backgammon

 • Holding game: If you're behind, try to keep an anchor in the opponent's home board

-Remember that while the dice provide an element of luck, the best player will win over time!
+Dice add an element of luck, but the stronger player tends to win over time.

 Variants and House Rules